datamol-io/graphium/README.md

 # We can download the Poplar SDK directly using `wget` - more details on the various Graphcore downloads can be found here `https://www.graphcore.ai/downloads`

 # NOTE: For simplicity this will download the SDK directly where you run this command, we recommend doing this outside the Graphium directory.
+# Make sure to download the right file according to your operating system
 wget -q -O 'poplar_sdk-ubuntu_20_04-3.3.0-208993bbb7.tar.gz' 'https://downloads.graphcore.ai/direct?package=poplar-poplar_sdk_ubuntu_20_04_3.3.0_208993bbb7-3.3.0&file=poplar_sdk-ubuntu_20_04-3.3.0-208993bbb7.tar.gz'

 # Unzip the SDK file